Scopsula/Labyrinth/README.md

 Note: The wiki is not neccesary to play/understand the game.<br>

 This is a WIP rouguelike backrooms game with static procedurally generated levels.<br>
-For more details view the wiki above
+For more details view the wiki above<br><br>

+Audio files (in data/audio) are non-free, and are copyright of DM DOKURO
+- These are not licensed under the GPL
+- More details can be found in data/audio/README.md (such as album links)

 Building on Linux:
 - Depends on illwill https://github.com/johnnovak/illwill
 - Depends on parasound https://github.com/paranim/parasound
-- Both of these can be installed with nimble
+- If nimble is present build.sh will attempt to install these if not already
 - build.sh will compile the game and generate the config

 Running: